kcboggs/Code-201-/class-03.md

 border-right-style
 border-bottom-style

 # Padding
- *Padding property allows you to specify how much space should appear betwen the content of an element and it's border*
+ *Padding property allows you to specify how much space should appear between the content of an element and its border*

 # Margin
 *Margin property controls the gap between boxes.
-It's value is commonly given in pixels, although you may also percentage or ems*
+Its value is commonly given in pixels, although you may also percentage or ems*

 # Decissions and Loops